-- 46. Eyes are normally cast at the Latin problems such as Governance in Venezuela, inequality in Brazil, lack of Growth in Argentina, etc. Very little of that very little said about Latin America is said about Central America.
-The new technology would put it bluntly: what you get about us, is nano-information. - 47.
-To add to that nano-information about facts on Nicaragua, I would like to sum it up by saying that even fewer people realize that Managua is the safest capital city in the Americas; that our inflation rate has been in single digits for a score, that we have signed a three year agreement with the IMF for stability and growth, and that our Aids infection level is one tenth that of the US.
+25. When I asked Ms. Christina Hoag to correct the information she manages about my country, and about myself, I beg her not to take it as a complaint, but as an observation.
+Eyes are normally cast at the Latin American problems such as Governance in Venezuela, inequality in Brazil, lack of Growth in Argentina, etc. Very little of that very little said about Latin America is said about Central America.
+The new technology would put it bluntly: what you get about us, is nanoinformation.

+26. To add to that nano-information about facts on Nicaragua, I would like to sum it up by saying that even fewer people realize that Managua is the safest capital city in the Americas; that our inflation rate has been in single digits for a score, that we have signed a three year agreement with the IMF for stability and growth, and that our Aids infection level is one tenth that of the US.

-48. God Bless Houston, God Bless Texas, God Bless the people of the United States, God Bless Nicaragua.
+God Bless Miami, God Bless the people of the United States, God Bless Latin America.
+God Bless Nicaragua.

-2403 palabras
+2430 palabras